 Health Care FSA

 You may contribute any whole dollar amount between $120 and $2,600.
+(The limit will increase to $2,650 for 2019 accounts.)
 If you and your spouse each have a Health Care FSA, you may each contribute up to the annual maximum to your accounts, however you may not submit the same claims to both accounts, and you may not transfer funds between accounts.